magicstickuk/multisite-post-duplicator/readme.txt

 == Changelog ==

 = 1.7 =
+* NEW: Now supports Media Post type.
+Copy single or batched files to different sites on your network!
 * Improved and more compatable method of copying images to the destination sites. (no more put_file_contents()!!)

 = 1.6.6 =